 Best advice: We high recommend you stay away from 15fps cameras even if they are 4K resolution.
 There are many on the market that look like a good buy but they have some huge performance problems.
 The images are clear while objects are stationary but the instant an object moves (vehicles or individuals), the video blurs loosing all detail and producing useless video.

-There are so many different technologies on the market: solar, battery, wireless, wired as well as Consumer Grade and Professional Grade versions of these products.
+There are many technologies on the market, including solar, battery, wireless, and wired, as well as Consumer Grade and Professional Grade versions of these products.
 How do you know which is right for you? (video)

-A security camera's warranty is a good indication of its quality and how long you should expect it to last.
+A security camera's warranty is a good indicator of its quality and expected lifespan.
 Industry warranties range from 1 to 10 years.
 Know the warranty before you buy! (video)

-There are golden rules that should be considered when designing or purchasing any security camera system.
+There are golden rules to consider when designing or purchasing a security camera system.
 We explain each rule so you "Get It Right the First Time"! (video)

-Let's cut through the confusion and keep things simple when it comes to video clarity and resolution.
+Let's cut through the confusion and keep things simple when it comes to security camera storage, clarity, and resolution.
 Which resolution is right for your application? (video)

-It's important to learn the basic parts that are used in all video security camera systems: camera components, cable, recorders, monitors and internet connection.
-This video covers it all. (video)
+Learn the basic components of video security camera systems: cameras, cables, recorders, monitors, and network connections.
+This video surveillance storage covers it all. (video)

 One size does NOT fit all!
 Learn how to select the right camera for each location.
 Optical Zoom vs Digital Zoom, how to capture license plates, color night vision & more.
 Follow the Pro's tips and get it right the first time. (video)

-How to select the right security NVR (network video recorder) for your application.
+How to select the proper video surveillance storage NVR (network video recorder) for your application.
 Click through to learn the best locations for video surveillance recorders.

-Use our storage calculator to easily calculate what size hard drive need.
-Learn how to expand storage, protect against theft and what cloud options we offer. (video)
+Use our security camera storage calculator to determine the required storage capacity.
+Learn how to expand storage, protect against theft, and what cloud NVR storage options we offer. (video)

-Learn how to wire a system, plan cable runs and design efficiently.
-If the camera installation is difficult, our wireless transmission options will solve the problem. (video)
+Learn how to wire a system, plan cable runs, and design efficiently.
+If the camera installation is challenging, our wireless transmission options will address it. (video)

-Learn how to design an effective business security camera system.
+Learn how to design an efficient business security camera system.
 Effectively secure your assets and employees while managing your business operations from anywhere. (video)

 Learn how to design an effective home security camera system to secure your home, assets, and family.
 Monitor your home remotely from anywhere. (video)

-Most of our customers install the system themselves with our expert factory support, but you may want that clean professional installation completed by a pro.
-We support both options nationwide and you choose which you prefer. (video)
+Most of our customers install the system themselves with our expert factory support, but you may prefer a clean professional installation by a technician.
+We support both options nationwide; you choose which you like. (video)

-You choose how you interface with our state-of-the-art-systems.
-All options are available and any combination of viewing options can be used: direct connect monitors, personal computers, tablets, and smartphones - Super fast, clear, and no monthly fees.
+You choose how you interface with our state-of-the-art systems.
+All options are available, and any combination of viewing options can be used: direct connect monitors, personal computers, tablets, and smartphones - Super fast, precise, and no monthly fees.

 One of the most common requests our customers have is the ability to identify and capture license plates.
-This can be achieved if you follow the rules and recommendations we detail.
-It is important that you follow them, simply because capturing a license plate is one of the most challenging tasks for security cameras.
+Follow the rules and recommendations we outline, as license plate capture is one of the most challenging tasks for security cameras.

 Learn how to customize any of our kits to meet your exact needs, then send a line-item PDF quote to any email you choose.
 Use our instant financing option during checkout to fit the budget. (video)

 Design your home or business security system like a Pro.
-Locate cameras and their viewing areas to provide a visual of the effective coverage of each camera and evaluate the overall design.
+Locate cameras and their viewing areas to visualize each camera's coverage, and evaluate the overall design.
 This surveillance system design tool covers it all.

 CCTV Security systems consist of several electronic parts.
 The system requires all of them to be operating flawlessly for reliable operation.
-When one item fails it can be difficult to find the issues because each part relies on the other for system-wide operation.
-Follow these simple step-by-step instructions and you'll quickly identify the part causing the problem.
+When one component fails, it can be challenging to identify the root cause because each part relies on the others for system-wide operation.
+Follow these step-by-step instructions to quickly identify the part causing the problem.

-US government banned the use of Dahua, Lorex, Hikvision and other security cameras in federal facilities due to hidden backdoors.
+The US government banned the use of Dahua, Lorex, Hikvision, and other home security cameras in federal facilities due to hidden backdoors.
 In June 2021, the FCC unanimously voted to start procedures to ban the sale of these brands to the general public by denying new products FCC approval.

-The NDAA law banned the use of electronic equipment provided by specific companies.
+The NDAA banned the use of electronic equipment from specific companies.
 What’s interesting about the law is that it bans companies rather than countries.
 It ignores borders and focuses on individual entities.

 Fun & Interesting How-to Videos